arggrande/yolo-flutter/README.md

 4. `git checkout 30cc4d8`: Set up our Search Screen and request something from the tracker.gg API.
 5. `git checkout 8f3f3ee`: Make our nav experience a bit more coherent.
 6. `git checkout febed85`: Add our (completely unnecessary lol) search results page!
+7. `git checkout 1a2c0da`: Rework our networking stuff to use a dedicated HTTP client.

 ---